Nabumetone is a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 |Constipation||Try to eat a well-balanced diet and drink several glasses of water each day|

-Important: if you experience any of the following less common but more serious symptoms, stop taking nabumetone and contact your doctor for advice straightaway:
+Important: if you experience any of the following less common but possibly serious symptoms, stop taking nabumetone and contact a doctor for advice straightaway:

 - If you have any breathing difficulties such as wheeze or breathlessness.